wrth1337/RX/README.md

 The goal is not to build a production-ready language, but to study and experiment with how term rewriting interacts with typical features of programming languages such as control flow, recursion, and evaluation strategies.

+> [!NOTE]
+> This project is part of the module "Programmiersprachen: Konzepte und Realisation" at the Technische Hochschule Mittelhessen

 ## Features

 - User-defined rewrite rules with pattern matching